energywebfoundation/dsb/README.md

 PORT = (optional int, default 3000) Port number to be used by DSB Message Broker to listen to

 WITH_SWAGGER = (optional bool, default true) Boolean that enables or disables hosting Swagger API documentation alongside DSB Message Broker endpoints, if true then http://localhost:{PORT}/swagger is available

+JWT_SECRET = (required string) JWT authentication token secret

+PRIVATE_KEY = (required string) ECDSA private key as 64(hex) characters with messagebroker.roles.dsb.apps.energyweb.iam.ewc role, read more on #

+WEB_URL = (optional string, default https://volta-rpc.energyweb.org/) An URL to EW blockchain node (default

+CACHE_SERVER_URL = (optional string, default https://identitycache-dev.energyweb.org/) An URL to Identity Cache server, more info https://github.com/energywebfoundation/iam-cache-server
 ```

 You can define custom values by using `apps/dsb-message-broker/.env` file or passing them directly for e.g `PORT=5000 rush start --verbose`

+### Message Broker owner roles

+Each DSB Message Broker owner is required to provide `PRIVATE_KEY` as configuration item that is owning the DID with `messagebroker.roles.dsb.apps.energyweb.iam.ewc` role.

+In order to enroll to that specific role please follow these steps:

+1.  visit EWF Switchboard management tool under https://switchboard-dev.energyweb.org/ and chose one of the available signing methods
+2.  make sure you are using Volta testnet
+3.  if you chose the account that never been used with Switchboard before you will be asked to execute transaction with will setup and create an DID document
+4.  next in order to enroll to `messagebroker` role please visit https://switchboard-dev.energyweb.org/enrol?app=dsb.apps.energyweb.iam.ewc&roleName=messagebroker
+5.  select both on-chain and off-chain checkboxes and press submit
+6.  you should now see the enrollment request with pending state in My Enrollments tab
+7.  since now the role administrator needs to approve your role please sent a short email to dsb@energyweb.org with your pending DID identifier
+8.  after getting confirmation from the team, please login to https://switchboard-dev.energyweb.org/ and navigate to Enrollments and then My Enrollments to sync your DID Document (using three dots next to Approved `messagebroker.roles.dsb.apps.energyweb.iam.ewc`)

+### Message Broker user roles

+Each DSB Message Broker user is required to have at least `user.roles.dsb.apps.energyweb.iam.ewc` to be able to send and receive messages to/from channels without additional roles requirements.

+In order to enroll to that specific role please follow these steps:

+1. see previous chapter
+2. see previous chapter
+3. see previous chapter
+4. next in order to enroll to `user` role please visit https://switchboard-dev.energyweb.org/enrol?app=dsb.apps.energyweb.iam.ewc&roleName=user
+5. see previous chapter
+6. see previous chapter
+7. see previous chapter
+8. after getting confirmation from the team, please login to https://switchboard-dev.energyweb.org/ and navigate to Enrollments and then My Enrollments to sync your DID Document (using three dots next to Approved `user.roles.dsb.apps.energyweb.iam.ewc`)

+Channel creation requires additional role defined as `channelcreation.roles.dsb.apps.energyweb.iam.ewc`.

+In order to enroll to that specific role please follow these steps:

+1. see previous chapter
+2. see previous chapter
+3. see previous chapter
+4. next in order to enroll to `channelcreation` role please visit https://switchboard-dev.energyweb.org/enrol?app=dsb.apps.energyweb.iam.ewc&roleName=channelcreation
+5. see previous chapter
+6. see previous chapter
+7. see previous chapter
+8. after getting confirmation from the team, please login to https://switchboard-dev.energyweb.org/ and navigate to Enrollments and then My Enrollments to sync your DID Document (using three dots next to Approved `channelcreation.roles.dsb.apps.energyweb.iam.ewc`)

 ### From repository